srimuthurajesh/Tech-Notes/Java/Spring/spring-interview-questions.md

 5. Tell about spring bean lifecycle hooks.
 6. What are the two types of IOC container.
 7. What is @Component vs @Service vs @Repository
+8. What is the version of spring we used